 What’s really happening is that the aggressor is attacking a false presumption of your attack on their personal worth, and they’re doing so by attacking your personal worth.
 The insulting nature of the aggression creates rancor, halts discussion, and prevents progress.

 The tactic is designed to amplify and justify the aggressor’s sense of injury, not resolve it.
 It is an example of the other person’s unconscious mind creating a firestorm to draw you, whom they perceive as an enemy, out into the open.
 Much like bullying, it is someone else’s pain projected outward.
 It is a kind of paranoid delusion.

 You cannot deal with passive aggression directly because it’s rooted in illusion.
 If you defend yourself, you’re seen as confirming your aggressive intentions.
 If you are conciliatory, you’re admitting your aggressive intentions.
 If you call out their behavior as deluded, misguided, or dishonest—all of which are true—you’re seen as taking a more aggressive stance.
 And you cannot defend the issue because the issue is irrelevant.

-It should be clear from this description that passive aggressive behavior plays no constructive role in building relationship.
+It should be clear from this description that passive-aggressive behavior plays no constructive role in building relationships.
 The behavior may represent a psychic episode that’s necessary in a therapeutic sense, but you would be excused for not wanting to be a therapist, and for refusing to act as one.

 Here is an everyday example of passive aggression, lest I give you the impression that those who engage in it are raving psychotics, which they are not.

-I’m offering a workshop on psychology in business.
-I researched 150 local companies sending personal email invitations to the principals of each, if I could find their names.
-This has taken me more than one long day.
+I offered a workshop on psychology in business.
+I researched 150 local companies, sending personal email invitations to the principals of each, if I could find their names.
+This took me more than one long day.
 One response I received reads as follows: